Colby College: Campus

-Colby is a residential college and almost all students live on campus.
+Colby is a residential college.
+Almost all students live in residential halls on campus or downtown.

 In February 2022, the college announced the acquisition of Allen and Benner islands, adjacent private islands four miles southwest of Port Clyde in the Gulf of Maine, from the Up East Foundation and the Wyeth Foundation for American Art.

 Libraries

-Colby's three libraries—Miller Library, the Bixler Art and Music Library, and the Olin Science Library—have a collection of more than 900,000 books, journals, microfilms, music scores, sound recordings, videos/DVDs, and manuscripts.
-In 2022 the Olin Science Library was repurposed into offices for President Greene's Artificial Intelligence and Entrepreneurship initiatives as well study spaces.
+Colby's two libraries—Miller Library, the Bixler Art and Music Library, have a collection of more than 1.7 million items, including more than 530,000 electronic books, and access to more than 22,000 print and 130,000 electronic periodicals and newspapers.
+In 2022 the Olin Science Library was repurposed into offices for the Davis Institute of Artificial Intelligence and the Halloran Lab for Entrepreneurship as well study spaces.

 Colby College Museum of Art

+The Colby College Museum of Art is based both on the campus and in downtown Waterville, and provides free entry while serving Colby College academic programs.
+It holds a permanent collection of artworks, temporary exhibits, publishes academic journals and runs community programs dedicated mainly to American art.